2016 United States House of Representatives elections in New Hampshire: Polling

+Predictions

 Results

+Shea-Porter narrowly flipped the seat Democratic.
+This, along with the narrow victory by Democrat Maggie Hassan in the concurrent Senate election, made it the first time since 1854 that New Hampshire's congressional delegation was fully represented by Democrats.

 District 2

 The 2nd district covers the western and northern parts of the state and includes the cities of Nashua and Concord.
-The incumbent is Democrat Ann McLane Kuster, who has represented the district since 2013.
-She was re-elected with 55% of the vote in 2014, and the district has a PVI of D+3.
+Incumbent Democrat Ann McLane Kuster, who had represented the district since 2013, ran for re-election.
+She was re-elected with 55% of the vote in 2014.
+The district had a PVI of D+3.